 - Set your smoker to cook at 240 degrees F.

-- Smoke the spatchcock turkey until instant-read thermometer inserted into the thickest part of the breast reaches about 158-160 degrees.
+- Cook the spatchcocked turkey until the digital meat thermometer inserted into the thickest part of the thigh reaches about 158-160 degrees.

 Originally posted on November 22, 2009.
 Updated with new photos and information.